tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案时长_intl.md

-After submitting complete and correct application materials to Tencent Cloud's ICP filing application system, you will wait for reviews by Tencent Cloud and regulatory bureaus:
+After submitting complete and correct application materials to Tencent Cloud's ICP filing application system, you will wait for reviews by Tencent Cloud and regulatory bureaus.

 ## Tencent Cloud Reviewing Time